AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Adv. Data Structures and Algorithms/Searching Algorithms.md

             left = middle + 1;
     }

-    //If list is exhausted without finding the value, then return false return -1;
+    //If list is exhausted without finding the value, then return -1 return -1;
 }
 ```